Central Reception Desk

 Email: kontakt@wmc-healthcare.de

-Our expertise is based on practical experience and the conceptualization and implementation of national and international projects.
-Our team consists of high-ranking employees – including internists, nephrologists, emergency physicians, and business administrators.
-They all share comprehensive knowledge about emergency care and emergency departments.
+Our expertise is based on experiences from practice and the conception and implementation of national and international projects.
+Our team consists of high-ranking employees – including internists, nephrologists, emergency physicians, emergency nurses, and business administrators.
+They are all united by comprehensive knowledge about emergency care and emergency departments.

 Select additional topics: